-10.If I have a query about the provision available for my child how can I share it and with whom?
+10.lf I have a query about the provision available for my child how can I share it and with whom?

 If concerns are raised about your child's achievement or well-being, the first point of contact is your child's class teacher.
-If you need further support and advice you can speak to Mrs Jules Sanders (SENCo), Mrs Helen Conlon (Family Support Advisor), Mrs Steph Blake (Head of School) or Mr Mitch Frame (Executive Headteacher).
+If you need further support and advice you can speak to Jules Sanders (SENCo), Helen Conlon (Family Support Advisor) or Mr Mitch Frame (Headteacher).
 Additional support may be offered either in school or from outside agencies.
-If you are not happy with the SEN provision at the school, please contact the SENCo, or, alternatively, the Head of School, to share your concerns.
+If you are not happy with the SEN provision at the school, please contact the SENCo, or, alternatively, the Headteacher, to share your concerns.
 We aim to resolve all concerns, but if you are still having concerns about the school, please direct your concern to the School's Chair of Governors.

-11.Who are the other people who can help us to support your child?
+11. Who are the other people who can help us to support your child?